utah-cs4470-sp23/class/assignment2/README.md

 argument : <variable>
 ```

-This is a subset of the [full JPL grammar][full-grammar], in which you
+This is a subset of the [full JPL grammar][full-grammar] in which you
+can call functions, but you cannot define new functions.
+Programs in
-can manipulate images using built-in filters.
-At the same time, this
+this subset can manipulate images using built-in filters.
+At the same
-subset avoids a lot of the trickier parts: complex lvalues, function
+time, this subset avoids a lot of the trickier parts of JPL: complex
-definitions, types, or precedence.
+lvalues, function definitions, types, and precedence.
+We will deal with
+these later.

 [full-grammar]: https://github.com/utah-cs4470-sp21/jpl/blob/main/spec.md#syntax